lcontento/czi2codex/README.md

 $ conda create --name codex-env python=3.8
 ```
 Your conda-environment will be then called `condex-env`.
-Now, everytime you want to work within this environment with all necessary, installed, packages
+Now, everytime you want to work within this environment, which will contain all necessary,
-call:
+installed packages call:
 ```buildoutcfg
 $ conda activate codex-env
 ```